Female Internal Condoms – “The Pros & The Cons”

 The Ring

-One of the biggest complaints about male condoms is the fact that they are uncomfortable.
+One of the biggest complaints about male/external condoms is the fact that they can be uncomfortable.
 This usually has to do with the ring on the condom fitting too tightly.
 The ring on an internal condom is said to have the opposite effect.
 In the area that it is inserted it can provide the individual wearing it with extra stimulation.

 Cons

-As you can see there are many benefits to using a female condom, from their anatomy to potential cost savings and many more that have not been discussed in this blog.
-However, as with all forms of contraceptives, there are some “disadvantages” that you should be aware of:
+As you can see there are many benefits to using a female condom, from their materials to the control they give the user, and many more that have not been discussed in this blog.
+However, as with all forms of contraceptives, we need to look at all aspects:

 User Error